DesroyFarqJr/TenmoApp/README.md

 * View list of users to send requests to
 * Transfer funds to other users and request transfer from other users
 * View pending requests and approve/deny them

+## How To Use

+Step One: Setup the Database
+* Install and run a PostgreSQL Server
+* Install and run Postman
+* Create a new database called tenmo.sql
+* Create a new database called test-data.sql
+# Run the backend server

+Step Two: npm i
+# Install dependencies
+$ npm install

+Step Three: Run the app
+$ npm run serve